rhp997/BTPi/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Proxy Mode
+## Proxy Routes

 Epicor's WMS system utilizes a combination of XML endpoints and a "Pulse board" application for reporting.
 Accessing this data programatically traditionally faced one of two hurdles:

 1. The returned data is in XML format or
 2. The server blocks cross-origin requests.

 BTPi’s proxy mode addresses both issues by accepting an "api" URL parameter, which is then requested via proxy with an unrestrictive Cross-Origin Resource Sharing (CORS) policy.
 For JSON requests, an additional "X-Requested-With" header is also sent to mimic an AJAX call.
 The endpoint data is returned in a response object as JSON.

+_Note:_ Configuring wms_proxy.host_pulse and/or wms_proxy.host_xmlep (see config-EXAMPLE.json) enables relative paths to be used in client side code.

 Depending on the type of endpoint being consumed, two routes are provided:

 1. **/proxy-xml**: The <a href="WMSEndpoints.md">various (undocumented) XML endpoints</a> were originally exposed for QlikView consumption, but contain useful data for BI developers.
 BTPi implements a GET method route /proxy-xml for these XML endpoints to access and convert the data to JSON.
 Note the JSON data path on the returned data will typically match the following pattern: